funzeye/Phaser-Project-Template-Javascript/README.md

 3. Install the VS 2013 NPM Extensions

-  We need 1 extension installed with 2 other optional installs In the 'Tools - Extensions and Updates...' dialog search for and install 'Grunt Explorer' https://visualstudiogallery.msdn.microsoft.com/dcbc5325-79ef-4b72-960e-0a51ee33a0ff This wil allow us to easily install the NPM Phaser package.
+  We need 1 extension installed with 2 other optional installs.
+  In the 'Tools - Extensions and Updates...' dialog search for and install 'Grunt Explorer' https://visualstudiogallery.msdn.microsoft.com/dcbc5325-79ef-4b72-960e-0a51ee33a0ff This wil allow us to easily install the NPM Phaser package.